kaaproject/kaa-rfcs/0006-cmx2cdp-protocol/README.md

 #### Subject structure

-The [source](#language) service should send messages using this NATS subject:
+The [EP configuration consumer](#language) should send messages using this NATS subject:
 ```
 kaa.v1.service.{cdp-service-instance-name}.cmx2cdp.{message-type}
 ```

-Also, the source service should include NATS `replyTo` field pointing to the source service replica that will handle the response:
+Also, the consumer should include NATS `replyTo` field pointing to the consumer service replica that will handle the response:
 ```
 kaa.v1.replica.{cmx-service-instance-replica-id}.cmx2cdp.{message-type}
 ```